Sherwin Williams extra white” … “Sherwin Williams Ice Cube” … “white trim”

 And now Ice Cube is showing its’ undertones again, in Leo’s coastal room.
 We used SW Ice Cube on the bottom and Extra White on top, both in a flat.
 His room does face North- so Ice Cube reads very bluish gray.
 The Extra White in here is also cooler than the rest of the house!
 Why is that?

-Best Sherwin Williams Colors For North Facing Rooms
+What’s The Best Sherwin Williams Colors For North Facing Rooms?

-Are you looking for Sherwin Williams colors to paint a north facing room?
+I’ve heard this question multiple times.
 Most rooms that face north will already have a bluish sort of hue on the wall.
 Any paint with a blue or cool undertone will be made worse (I’m looking at you Sherwin Williams Uncertain Gray!).
-This is why Leo’s room is cooler than my room, but painted the same colors.
+This is why Leo’s room is cooler than my room even with the same color of Ice Cub!
 Try warm whites, creams, or a warm gray like Agreeable Gray, or Accessible Beige.
 If you must do blue, try a warm blue.
-Benjamin Moore has some great warm paints that aren’t too warm for those rooms that face north.
+(Benjamin Moore has some great warm paints that aren’t too warm for those rooms that face north.)

 Pin now, come back to later: